Don't Go Away Angry, Just Go Away

 @Pataltschul for her restraint—this girl is trying to deflect and use her as a scapegoat and sorry..not true and won’t work for ya A!
 Move on.
 Ugh.
 Patricia is amazing and you took her kindness for granted. #byeA.”

-And while Kathryn Dennis was still kicking butt and taking names, she dispatched Southern Charm season 4 cast member Landon Clements who is now attempting to ride the ginger wave back to the headlines.
-Dennis reminded Landon that she backed the wrong horse in befriending Ashley Jacobs who hit Charleston like a tornado this season, calling Dennis an “egg donor” ranting publicly that Dennis’ parenting was lacking.
+And while Kathryn Dennis was still kicking butt and taking names, she dispatched Southern Charm Season 4 cast member Landon Clements who is now attempting to ride the ginger wave back to the headlines.
+Dennis reminded Landon that she backed the wrong horse in befriending Ashley Jacobs who hit Charleston like a tornado this season, calling Dennis an “egg donor” and ranting publicly that Dennis’ parenting was lacking.
 The same information was repeated on the show reunion which was attended only by Jacobs as Ravenel was barred.

 Clements tweeted a message to Dennis, explaining that she was still blocked on Kathryn’s phone and on social media.